Ursa submits plans to drill in Battlement PUD

 Ursa Resources has submitted preliminary documents with Garfield County calling for 53 natural gas wells within the Battlement Mesa Planned Unit Development.

-Don Simpson, vice president of business development for Ursa, confirmed the plans Friday, saying, “it’s really preliminary.”
+Don Simpson, vice president of business development for Ursa, confirmed the plans, saying, “it’s really preliminary.”

 While the county has yet to determine the completeness of the application, which is needed before the plans are released for public review, the submittal is a significant step — and an undesirable one for some residents — in a process dating back years.